dilnoza92/schrodinger/README.rst

 * fourier is a boolean that is true if fourier series should be used and legendre should be set false

-* The output will be a vector of coefficient for a partical choice of basis set and will be displayed on the terminal
+* The output will be a wavefunction that has the minimum energy

 * The comparison of fourier, legendre and the original wavefunction is given below: